arout/diamondphp/README.md

 * Responsive theme included with framework

 ### Documentation
-Full and comprehensive documentation is currently being written, and will be available at https://diamondphp.com/documentation
+Full and comprehensive documentation is currently in development, and will be available at https://diamondphp.com/documentation